Dr. med. Dirk Manski

 Drains and catheters:

 Quickly remove the transurethral catheter depending on hematuria.
-Remove the pelvic drain if the daily drainage volume is well below 50 ml.
+Remove the pelvic drain if the daily drainage volume is below 50 ml.
 The ureteral splint can be removed after 5–7 days.
 Suprapubic catheter 8–10 days, a cystography is usually not necessary.

 Complications of Transvesical Ureterocystoneostomy